 If you normally live in the UK, even if you're originally from another country, you have the right to register with a general practitioner (GP) if you live in the GP's catchment area.
 The GP doesn't have to accept you, but if they don't, they must have reasonable grounds and give you their reasons in writing.

-If you're from the EEA or Switzerland and you want to stay in the UK after 30 June 2021, you need to apply for settled or pre-settled status under the EU Settlement Scheme.
+If you're from the EU, Iceland, Liechtenstein, Norway or Switzerland and you want to stay in the UK after 30 June 2021, you need to apply for settled or pre-settled status under the EU Settlement Scheme.
 It's worth applying as soon as possible.

-You must be in the UK by 31 December 2020 to apply for settled or pre-settled status.
+You must have been in the UK by 31 December 2020 to apply for settled or pre-settled status.